FOSSEE/st-scripts/using_sage_to_teach/script.rst

         print "Actual String:", s
         print "Shifted String:", "".join(shifted_chars)

+..
+L16

+{{{ Move the slider 2 times and show the output }}}

+..
+R16

+As we move the slider, we see that shifting is taking place.

+..
+R17

 Sometimes we want the user to have only a given set of options.
 We use a list of items as the default argument in such situations.

+..
+L17
 ::

     @interact